Geodefi/geonius/README.md

 > Not suggested for holesky deployments.

-Simply, you can provide any endpoint that responds as **gwei**, which will be sued as a gas price oracle.
+Simply, you can provide any endpoint that responds as **gwei**, which will be used as a gas price oracle.
-Moreover, you can add maxiumum limits to the base and priority fees when api is provided.
+Moreover, you can add maximum limits to the base and priority fees when api is provided.

 Note that you can also create a custom parser!
 For example, if the response has a body that looks like this, and you want to choose the "high" option.